 - 2 tablespoons white wine vinegar

-- Combine oil, vinegar and Dijon mustard in a small bowl.
+- Combine oil, vinegar, garlic and Dijon mustard in a small bowl.
 Whisk until combined.

 - Combine all ingredients in a large bowl.

-- Pour over dressing and toss gently to combine.
+- Just before serving, pour over dressing and toss gently to combine.

-- Serve as part of an antipasto or as a light meal with bread.
+- Serve as side or as a light meal with bread.

 Nutritional Estimate Per Serving

 Nutritional information is an estimate provided by an online nutrition calculator.
 For accurate results, it is recommended that the nutritional information be calculated based on the ingredients and brands you use.

 This updated and improved recipe was first published on Marcellina in Cucina February 20, 2019.